boylesoftware/x2node-patches/README.md

 * `collectionElement` - `true` if the pointer is for an array or map property element.

+* `collectionElementIndex` - For a collection element pointer (`collectionElement` is `true`), the element index, which, for an array element, is a number or a dash ("-") and for a map element&mdash;the map key string.

 * `getValue(record, [traceFunc])` - Given a record, gets value of the property, at which the pointer points.
 Returns `null` if no value.
 For absent array and map elements returns `undefined`.
 Throws `X2DataError` if the property cannot be reached.

 	Optionally, a trace callback function can be provided with the `getValue()` call.
 The trace callback function is called for every prefix pointer starting with the root pointer and ending with the leaf pointer itself.
 So, for example, for a pointer "/a/b/c" it will be called four times: first for the root pointer (empty string), then for "/a", then for "/a/b", and finally for "/a/b/c".
 The callback function receives the following arguments: